menu icon

 • Velcro

-I'm not a professional, by any means, and my applique patterns and hand drawn.
-Use the cutting measurement guides below to cut out your fabrics, then use the templates to cut out your applique.
+• Cutting and Applique templates: I'm not a professional, by any means, and my applique patterns are hand-drawn.
+You can use the cutting measurement guides below to cut out your fabrics, then use the templates to cut out your appliqué.
 Simply print out the page of the princess apron that you'd like to make and cut out the fabrics according to the guide.
 Make sure to print at 100% so that they are scaled right.

-Printable PDF with cutting measurements and applique templates.
-Set 1 (Cinderella, Belle, Ariel, Aurora, Snow White) Click the link to print.
+• SET 1: Printable PDF with cutting guide and applique templates.
+(Cinderella, Belle, Ariel, Aurora, Snow White)

-Printable PDF with cutting measurements and applique templates Set 2 (Elsa, Anna) Click the link to print.
+• SET 2: Printable PDF with cutting guide and applique templates (Elsa, Anna)

 We'll make the Aurora apron together.
 The basic technique for sewing up an apron is the same for most of the princesses.
 The modifications for each princess will be shared at the bottom of the instructions.